Leading from within: The Challenges of Middle Leadership in a faith–based school (Lead)

 The course structure and timing:

 Leading from Within is a fifteen-hour, blended course written by Dr Christine Grice.
-This course requires a commitment of fifteen hours of reading, planning and active participation and is accredited by NESA at the Lead level for fifteen hours of Professional Learning.
+This course requires a commitment of fifteen hours of reading, planning and active participation.

 • pre-reading – two hours